 More on those shortly.

-Also, the formula looks unchanged since the product was launched in 2020.
+Also, based on our experience and research, the formula looks unchanged since the product was launched in 2020.

 It comes as a powder that you mix with cold water and drink about 20 minutes before starting your warmup routine.